Peloton Bikes Are On Sale for $300 Off Right Now

 Whehter you prefer running, walking, hiking, strength, or bootcamp, the Peloton Tread brings a studio experience at home for an immersive workout.

-If you're looking for a gift for your fitness-obsessed friends and family or want to take your home gym to the next level, be sure to take advantage of these extended Cyber Monday Peloton deals before Dick's Sporting Goods' sale comes to an end.
+If you're looking for the ultimate fitness gift for your most active friends and family or want to take your home gym to the next level, be sure to take advantage of these Peloton deals before Dick's Sporting Goods' sale comes to an end.

 RELATED CONTENT: